Developing an inclusive and diverse world

 Moreover, to improve our employees’ knowledge and awareness around labor practices, we regularly participate in IR training, seminars, and engage in collaborations with JTK, labor office seminar, etc. Also, we conduct regular on-site training on various relevant topics such as foreign workers affairs seminar, preventing forced labour through Responsible Business Practices, Compensation and Benefit workshop, Labour law, Compliance to Act and Regulations, and many more.
 We ensure communication of our commitments to labor rights & standards through several channels to all our employees globally.
 These include comprehensive briefing during employee onboarding induction, and employee communication channels such as intranet and corporate website.
 We ensure that the language used for all such training & communication is suitable taking into consideration the language spoken and understood by the employees in various locations.
 All the training & communication material, including the Code, is translated & available in relevant languages – English, Bahasa, and.
 Chinese.

 We have put in place several mechanisms that allow our employees to engage with management, raise concerns and report instances of potential non-compliance with our values and code of conduct.
 These include Whistleblowing, manual and e-feedback form, employee survey, daily briefing sessions, open-door policy, and many more.
 Our managers undergo appropriate training to handle any reports or instances of non compliance with our values, including bullying or harassment.
 Our controls encourage two-way communication, and allow employees to share their thoughts anytime without any restrictions.
 Our Mentor-Mentee program allows our employees to share & escalate any wrongful acts to their respective mentors, and further to the relevant parties.
+There is an established process for reporting to provide a confidential and safe avenue to disclose any suspected, attempted or actual acts of bullying and/or harassment within the Group.

 We take actions to empower and support the community by offering job opportunities to people from various backgrounds, such as from underprivileged rural areas, single mothers, school dropouts, etc. Through our targeted aid programs such as Group Scholarships Award, Academic Excellence Award, etc. for children who achieved flying colors in their studies, we aim to support them in gaining access to excellent education that can enable them to create a bright & prosperous future for themselves & their families.
 Further, we have targeted graduate development and apprenticeship programs to invest in youth development.
 Learn more about it here: Graduate Development Program